About CHS Staff

 Education: Jessica has her master of social work from Boston College and is a licensed independent clinical social worker (LICSW) in Massachusetts.

 Role at CHS: Jessica oversees the PEAR Program and student wellness case management services to provide advocacy, support, and resources to Salem State students who have experienced interpersonal violence, mental or physical health concerns, food/housing insecurity, and other disruptive life events.
 She is passionate about using a trauma-informed approach to support students.
 She also helps coordinate prevention and wellness efforts on campus.

 Fun Fact: Jessica loves podcasts and comedy shows.

 Education: Kristen earned her MSW from Boston College.
 Kristen has worked as a clinical social worker with children, adolescents, and young adults specializing in trauma-based therapy in Salem and the North Shore area.
 She is also a certified trauma-based yoga instructor.

 Role at PEAR: Kristen provides advocacy and support services to Salem State students who have experienced sexual assault, domestic and relationship violence, and/or stalking.
 She uses an empowerment-based model and is passionate about supporting students wherever they are in their healing process.
 She also teaches Yoga for Healing classes for Salem State Students who have experienced sexual assault, domestic and relationship violence, and/or stalking.

 Education: Annie graduated from Tulane University in 2020 where she studied public health, art history, and Spanish.
-Annie has been working with us for over a year and has helped develop our contact tracing protocols and policies.
+Annie has been working with us for 2+ years.

-Most passionate topic at work: Annie chose to be a contact tracer because she has studied the importance of disease prevention and knows how valuable tools such as social distancing, quarantine, and isolation can be.
+Most passionate topic at work: Annie chose to work in public health because she has studied the importance of disease prevention and knows how valuable public health tools can be to keep a community healthy and happy.
 She is excited to be working with Salem State University to protect students, faculty, staff, and the Salem community.”